codecentric/hikaku/spring/README.md

 + Supports parameter name defined by alias 'name'
   + _Example:_ `@RequestHeader(name = "allow-cache") otherName: String`

-+ Throw an exception in case both 'value' and 'name' are set.
++ Throws an exception in case both 'value' and 'name' are set.
   + _Example:_ `@RequestHeader(value = "param", name = "other") foo: String`

 + Checks if a parameter is required depending on the value of the 'required' attribute